AbrahamCovelo/WAAW/README.md

-Check the examples folder to learn how to use microphones, load and play audio files or add effects to your sound sources.
+Check the examples folder to learn how to use microphones, load and play audio files, add effects to your sound sources or include graphical analyzers.

 Enjoy it!